InsultingPros/.github/.github/coding-style.md

 It should be separated from the rest of the documentation by an empty comment line: simply `///` or `//!`.

+### Rest of item's documentation

+Rest of documentation should describe the method as a whole, along with the meaning of its parameters and return value.
+This is in contrast to javadoc, where they have had their own descriptions specified via `@param` or `@return`, which in a lot of cases had to simply duplicate the rest of the description.

 ### Using Markdown

 Within documentation comments, use Markdown to format your documentation.